Manor to get storm sirens, which are rare in Central Texas

 "If you're sleeping at night and you're not very close to one of those sirens, depending on the wind direction and how high the wind winds are blowing, you may not actually even kind of hear the siren on some given day," said Paul Yura, the warning coordination meteorologist for National Weather Service (NWS) Austin/San Antonio.

-Yura says sirens are an extra tool, but shouldn't be heavily relied on.
+Yura said sirens are an extra tool but shouldn't be heavily relied on.

-"We typically tell citizens to have at least three ways of getting the weather warnings to you," said Yura.
+"We typically tell citizens to have at least three ways of getting the weather warnings to you," Yura said.

 Those three things are: a phone, a weather radio and live updates from social media and TV.

-"That really kind of brings back the importance of having a local TV meteorologist explaining where that possible tornado or where the tornado is, the movement of the tornado and what area of maybe town or the county is going to be affected the most," said Yura.
+"That really kind of brings back the importance of having a local TV meteorologist explaining where that possible tornado or where the tornado is, the movement of the tornado and what area of maybe town or the county is going to be affected the most," Yura said.

 "I'm totally concerned about them being right there in the neighborhood," a neighbor said.